condonfnm/hello-world/BDS-via-docker-notes.md

 So - had to learn to use git hub.
 Adding these notes to my 'hello-world' github repo.

-Have so far figured out how to 'edit' - clone - edit - pull request - merge (I think is the order of things) - and have now cloned two BRightspace repos: valence-sdk-php, and oauth2.0-client-example.
+Have so far figured out how to 'edit' - clone - edit - pull request - merge (I think is the order of things) - and have now cloned two Brightspace repos: valence-sdk-php, and oauth2.0-client-example.

 Next up: still not sure if I need to better understand, and be able to execute on OAuth2, or php, or?  what's next?